5 Things to Know About Yoast SEO for BeginnersAnita Kirkbride

 Social Media Integrations

-There are four tabs in the Yoast SEO plugin.
-I generally ignore the middle two.
+There are three tabs in the Yoast SEO plugin.
+I generally ignore the last one.
 Page analysis rarely works for me and advanced is something I don’t want to mess with.
-If you’re a beginner, I suggest you skip over those two tabs and head straight for the social tab.
+If you’re a beginner, I suggest you skip over those two sections and head straight for the social tab.

 If you like to give your articles a different headline and description on Facebook, you have that option here.
 Again, I tend to leave my headline the same everywhere.

 Now, I wish they would add the same options for Pinterest and Twitter!
-(ETA Sep 22, 2015, you can now add separate graphics for FB/Twitter/G+ with separate descriptions and titles, YAHOO!)
-You can also embed this graphic in the blog post itself near the top of the post as an additional tactic in improving your SEO.
+(ETA Sep 22, 2015, you can now add separate graphics for FB/Twitter with separate descriptions and titles, YAHOO!)

 Final SEO Check